perehonchuk/foundationdb/design/Commit/How a commit is done in FDB.md

 * TLog waits the commit version to be current, then persists the commit.
 * Wait until *all* TLogs return the transaction result.

+### Validation section

+* The proxy validates the transaction batch integrity
+* Checks that all committed transactions have valid mutation data
+* Validates version ordering to ensure commit versions are strictly monotonically increasing
+* Ensures mutation bytes are within acceptable ranges

 ### Reply section

 * The proxy updates the master with the committed version for next GRV request at the master.